Tungalagiin Sanchir: Professional career

 In his rookie season with the Tavan Tolgoi Trans Geiers, Sanchir, who was 18 years old then, barely saw an action and didn't contribute much to the team's success.
 Geiers were also making its league debut and advanced all the way to the Finals but lost to the eventual champion Kharaagiin Khartsaguud.
 Although was disappointed in his playing time, Sanchir began practicing harder than everyone during that summer and erased his own doubt in himself.
 His effort paid off as coach Tseverbal made Sanchir a starter for the Geiers in 2008–09 season.
 It was a break-out year for Sanchir as he led the league in scoring and rebounding.
 Although his team didn't win a championship, Sanchir was named the Most Improved Player of the season.

 In 2010, Sanchir accepted the offer to play for the Bayanzurkh Bulls, a newly established team of the MNBA.
 In the 2011 MBA All-Star Game, Sanchir led all in scoring and his team to a win, and was named the game's MVP.
 His popularity was growing fast.
 In 2011–2012 season, Sanchir began playing for the fan-favorite SBL Khasiin Khuleguud, which won the National Title three times before.
 Khuleguud advanced all the way to the Finals with Sanchir's scoring dominance and faced the Bulls, Sanchir's former team in the Finals.
-Unfortunately, they lost to the Bulls 4–2.
+They lost to the Bulls 4–2.

 In 2013–14 season, SBL Khasiin Khuleguud again advanced to the Finals against Alliance Tech Hawks.
 But this time, Sanchir wasn't going to accept the second place.
 Khuleguud swept the Hawks in four games and Sanchir won his first championship in the top league.
 Not surprisingly, Sanchir led everyone in scoring and was named the Finals Most Valuable Player.

 In 2014–15 season, Sanchir signed a two-year deal to play for the Mon-Altius Madimos Falcons and alongside American import Smush Parker, former Lakers point guard.
 The duo played well together, but struggled due to poor coaching and management.
 The Falcons finished the season in 4th place and advanced to the playoffs.
 But in the first round, they lost to the #5 seed Tanan Garid.
 Sanchir averaged 30.1 points, 8.3 rebounds, 3.9 assists during the season but shot only 39.7% from the field.

 On April 1, 2015, it was announced that Sanchir will be Barangay Ginebra's Asian reinforcement for the 2015 Governors' Cup.
 In Barangay Ginebra's game against Talk 'N Text Tropang Texters, Sanchir was controversially benched and did not play throughout the game, but earned sympathy and respect from fans.

 At the end of May, it was announced that Sanchir will be part ways with Barangay Ginebra and will be replaced by South Korean Jiwan Kim.
 Sanchir averaged 4.5 points, 1 rebound, and 1.8 turnovers in just 4 games wearing the Ginebra uniform.